KnightTheCoder/Linux-Distro-Post-Install-Scripts/distros/opensuse/README.md

 This script is only intended for OpenSUSE Tumbleweed with KDE desktop, it may not work as intended with other desktops

+# Disclaimer
+If you installed opensuse without the online repositories, remove the local repository for the installization media or updates won't be possible

 # Features
 * Updates the system
 * Creates snapshots before and after the script